 Achievements in the Community

-In addition to her achievements as a therapist, Dr. Shafer was among a team of professionals that launched the first chemical dependency residential treatment center in New York City called Stuyvesant Square located at Beth Israel Medical Center.
-She conducts interventions helping families obtain treatment for addicted loved ones, assessments for Employee Assistance Programs regarding performance concerns, and is a certified yoga therapist to address physical issues such as chronic pain and aging.
-She is a past board president of Gratitude House, the only non-profit, residential treatment program in Palm Beach County that provides services to addicted, pregnant women and their families.
-It is also the only Palm Beach County program to provide pre and post-natal care to pregnant, addicted mothers, allowing them to bring the newborns into treatment as long as they remain clean and sober.
+In addition to her achievements as a certified addiction professional and mental health professional, Dr. Shafer was among a team of professionals that launched and created the first Chemical Dependency residential treatment center in New York City called Stuyvesant Square at Beth Israel Medical Center.
+She conducts interventions helping families obtain treatment for addicted loved ones and assessments for Employee Assistance Programs regarding performance concerns.

-Dr. Shafer completed her doctorate by designing an international substance abuse training program during the collapse of the former Soviet Union.
-Additional international and training efforts include a study abroad program in Costa Rica, and a consultancy for a residential addiction program in Nicaragua.
-Dr. Shafer has taught yoga therapy for addicted older adults, homeless addicted women, and for children and teens at a long-term residential psychiatric program.
-Her forensic work includes custody evaluations on parenting, parental alienation, and older adults desiring to remain independent.
-As a victim of trauma herself, Dr. Kathy used her time of recovery after being hit by a drunk driver and created the Fun™ program which utilizes conventional and alternative practices to address health obstacles and beliefs created when impacted by trauma.
-Since then, she has created multiple programs to provide relief from other chronic health issues such as trauma, Lyme disease, and pain management.
+Dr. Shafer completed her doctorate designing an international substance abuse training during the collapse of the former Soviet Union.
+Other international and training efforts include a study abroad program in Costa Rica, and consultant for a residential addiction program in Nicaragua.
+She has taught yoga therapy for addicted older adults, homeless addicted women, and for children and teens at a residential psychiatric program.
+Dr. Shafer completed her Asthanga Yoga Teacher training in Mysore, India.
+She is also a certified LifeForce Yoga Practitioner.